wagner-wutzke/microservices/README.md

 ## Building the containers with the Docker Maven Plugin
-The Docker Maven Plugin makes the life easier, when one has to constantly change the service implementation and re-build the docker image.
+The Docker Maven Plugin makes ones life easier, when changes in the service implementation are made constantly and re-build the docker image has to be done several times.
 In order to build the Docker image, the Docker Machine must be running and connected to the Docker Host.

 The Docker Maven Plugin needs a Dockerfile file within each microservice project.